wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

         <code>doctor_details</code>
         </td>
         <td>
-        The property name that will be used to refer this property.
+        The property name that will be used to refer to this property.
         </td>
         </tr>
         <tr>